 For option 2S, the stack lead emissions reported by each facility in the ICR were summed and divided by the annual lead production (average of 2008 and 2009) reported in the ICR.
 A statistical equation that considered variability in emissions was used to calculate a production based emissions limit of 0.009 lb/ton Pb.
 Based on emissions data received in the ICR, six facilities' emissions were above 0.009 lb/ton Pb.
 We assumed that these six facilities would sequentially replace or improve their existing baghouses one-by-one, starting with the units reporting the highest lead concentrations, until the facility's emissions were below 0.009 lb/ton Pb.
 Similar to option 1S, we assumed that a new baghouse could achieve an outlet lead concentration of 0.159 mg/dscm.
-We estimated that a total of 20 emissions reductions were calculated using Equation 1.
+We estimated that a total of 20 emissions points at six facilities would require reductions in lead emissions in this option.
+Total emissions reductions were calculated using Equation 1.
 We assumed emissions of other metal HAP would be reduced proportionally to lead emissions.